Updated 2022

 and may damage the wires.

-You can see this in my armature shaft illustration below.
+You can see this in the armature shaft illustration below.
 The dimension in RED is the one

 of concern.